-The INTERCARGO Secretariat, on behalf of their members, participates in various meetings, working groups and forums.
+The INTERCARGO Secretariat, on behalf of our Members, participates in various meetings, working groups and forums.

 The second 2017 bi-annual INTERCARGO meetings took place in Athens on 9-10 October 2017 – see here

 INTERCARGO hosts two main meetings each year on fixed dates.
 These alternate between Europe and Asia and are generally: